geekodour/mogoz/content/_index.md

 While I do maintain copious notes on various topics, this is not a blog, and neither is it meant for public reading.
 I use this site mostly to revise my notes and search through them when I’m on my phone.

-I also haven't made good entry-points to my brain yet, but you can start hopping around by going to the [full index](/posts/).
+I also haven't made good entry-points to my brain yet, but you can start hopping around by going to the [full index](/posts/) or the [latest page](/latest).

 Have fun!